needly/lynx-testnet.start/README.md

 - In case you use a different data-dir folders -> edit all paths in files cleos.sh, start.sh, stop.sh, config.ini, Wallet/start_wallet.sh, Wallet/stop_wallet.sh

-- Choose your producer name (12 symbols length only,  a-z 1-5 alowed only) and create own EOS key pair
+- to create an account on lynx test net go to <a target="_blank" href="https://monitor.testnet.lynxchain.io/">monitor</a>
-  you can create key pair using cleos command
+  Click <a target="_blank" href="https://monitor.testnet.lynxchain.io/#createKey">“Create Keypair”</a> button located at the top left of the page, copy and save both public and private key. also you can create key pair using cleos command
   `./cleos.sh create key`
-   or using Lynx Wallet or <a target="_blank" href="https://www.lynxwallet.io/">here</a>.
+  next Click <a target="_blank" href="https://monitor.testnet.lynxchain.io/#account">“Create Account”</a> at the top left of the page, enter an account name, submit your previously saved public key in both Owner and Active Public Key field, complete the captcha, and hit create.

 - If non BP node: use the same config, just comment out rows with producer-name and signature-provider